Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Introduction

 Policyholder surrender behavior is also linked to the guarantee fee structure that is effective for the policy.
-While the constant proportional fee structure is simple to implement and convenient for further analysis, it has been shown that this fee structure incentivize policyholders to surrender when the guarantee is deep out-of-the-money and induce a misalignment in the value of the guarantee and the fee income \citep{BernardHardyMacKay-2014}.
-Furthermore, under a constant proportional fee structure, charging fees when the investment account balance is low tends to accelerate the ruin of the investment account and trigger guaranteed payments by the provider \citep{BernardHardyMacKay-2014, FengJingNg-2025}.
-To this end, alternative fee structures have been proposed, including state-dependent fees \citep{BernardHardyMacKay-2014, Delong-2014, Landriault-2021, Wang-2021}, time-dependent fees \citep{Bernard-2019, Kirkby-2023}, or fees indexed to a financial index, such as the VIX \citep{Cui-2017, KouritzinMacKay-2018}.
+While the constant proportional fee structure is simple to implement and convenient for further analysis, it has been shown that this fee structure incentivizes policyholders to surrender when the guarantee is deep out-of-the-money and induce a misalignment in the value of the guarantee and the fee income \citep{BernardHardyMacKay-2014}.
+Furthermore, under a constant proportional fee structure, charging fees when the investment account balance is low tends to accelerate the ruin of the investment account and trigger guaranteed payments by the provider \citep{FengJingNg-2025}.
+In addition, proportional guarantee fees also tend to exacerbate liquidity and basis risks faced by providers of variable annuities \citep{Ankirchner-2014}.
+To this end, alternative fee structures have been proposed, including state-dependent fees \citep{BernardHardyMacKay-2014, Wang-2021}, time-dependent fees \citep{Bernard-2019}, or fees indexed to a financial index, such as the VIX \citep{KouritzinMacKay-2018}.
 More recently, contract specifications in which the guarantee fee is levied on a cash account separate from the VA investment account have been analyzed as an alternative to the more traditional fee structure \citep{AlonsoGarcia-2025}.
 Ultimately, these alternative fee structures have been shown, through extensive numerical experiments, to be effective in preventing policyholder surrender.